mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

       // The value is in milliseconds, the default is 5 minutes.
       DIMMER_TURN_OFF_DELAY: 5 * 60 * 1000,
       // Minimum duty cycle value to set on the dimmer when routing.
+      // MIN matches the number where no power is sent to the load and when the dimmer will be turned off after DIMMER_TURN_OFF_DELAY.
-      // Range: 1-99 %
+      // Range: 0-100 %
-      MIN: 1,
+      MIN: 0,
-      // Maximum duty cycle value to set on the dimmer
+      // Maximum duty cycle value to set on the dimmer when routing.
-      // Range: 1-99 %
+      // Range: 0-100 %
       MAX: 100,
     },
     // pool_heater: {